 The operational requirements of a fully licensed manager are in line with the AIFMD.
 In addition, fund managers must adhere to rules that apply to all market participants, such as the EU-based rules on insider dealing and market abuse, transparency, money laundering and short selling.
-Special manager-internal rules apply to the manager as regards debt funds.
+Special internal rules apply to the manager ("manager-internal rules") regarding debt funds.

 Sub-threshold managers are only subject to a light-touch regulatory regime.
-Accordingly, no operational requirements apply, in principle, from a regulatory perspective (except as regards debt funds).
+Accordingly, no operational requirements apply, in principle, from a regulatory perspective (except with regards to debt funds).

-2.5 Fund Finance Accessibility to Borrowing for Funds
+2.5 Fund Finance

+Accessibility to Borrowing for Funds